 - Remember that the attorney-client relationship of which you are now a part is a confidential one.

 - Make a good impression from the very beginning.
-Work doubly hard early; but don't take on anything that you're not sure you can handle.
+Complete and submit assignments in a timely manner, and don't take on anything that you're not sure you can handle.

 - Do not hesitate to ask questions no matter how simple.